hexagonix/Doc/Hexagonix/README.en.md

 You must use Linux/macOS or some tool available for Windows that allows you to burn this image to disk.

-On Linux/macOS/Unix, use the line below:
+On `Linux/macOS/Unix`, use the line below:

 ```
-dd if=andromeda.img of=/dev/device
+dd if=andromeda.img of=/dev/drive
 ```
-where drive is the desired device (usually sdb or sdc for USB devices and hda, hdb, sda or sdb for hard/solid state drives).
+where `drive` is the desired device (usually `sdb` or `sdc` for USB devices and `hda`, `hdb`, `sda` or `sdb` for hard/solid state drives).
 Restart your computer and test the system.
 It is worth remembering that secure boot mode is not supported, and booting is only supported in BIOS or UEFI legacy BIOS mode.

 Note that system performance may vary depending on the machine being tested.
 Added to this is the fact that the latest versions of the system have not been or are being tested directly on the physical machine, as the main operating system.
 If any problem occurs when running Hexagonix/Andromeda on a physical machine, please report the detailed error [here](https://github.com/hexagonix/Distro/issues), in Portuguese or English, informing data such as device, processor, amount of RAM memory, video card (if available) and peripherals connected, as well as the device used to install the system (internal disk drive or USB removable media).